 Set the oven on a level, non-combustible, surface.
-The unit should be leveled both side to side and front to back in reference to the inside grating or floor of the unit.
+The unit should be leveled both side to side and front to back in reference to the base of the unit.
 If necessary, shim or grout the unit.
 Leveling is important to insure proper door alignment and swing.
 Anchor the oven with expansion anchors through the holes provided.
 Use anchors 1/8" smaller than the holes provided.